 According to police and court records, it was around 8:20 p.m.
 Rangel, 30, had a bodyguard and a guy he met in prison with him.
 And game 1 of the NBA Finals was playing on the TV — the San Antonio Spurs vs. the New Jersey Nets.
 Two other men sat outside on the trailer steps, awaiting their turn in the barber chair.

 Another man walked up past the two men and opened fire, killing Rangel and wounding his bodyguard and the barber, records show.

 The Cook County state’s attorney’s office charged four men in Rangel’s death: Donell “Squeaky” Simmons, identified by the police as the shooter, and three rival gang members prosecutors said hired Simmons to kill the Latin Kings boss.

 Simmons and two of the others were convicted and sent to prison.

 The fourth — Labar “Bro Man” Spann, identified by authorities as a leader of the brutal Four Corner Hustlers street gang — was acquitted by a Cook County judge in July 2008.

 But now Spann, 39, again faces a reckoning in court for Rudy Rangel’s killing.
-Last September, he and eight other reputed members of the Four Corner Hustlers were indicted by a federal grand jury in a sweeping racketeering conspiracy case that prosecutors say included six murders between 2000 and 2003 — among those the shooting of Rangel.
+Last September, he and 10 other reputed members of the Four Corner Hustlers were indicted by a federal grand jury in a sweeping racketeering conspiracy case that prosecutors say included six murders between 2000 and 2003 — among those the shooting of Rangel.
 If convicted, Spann, accused of taking part in all six killings, could face the death penalty.